MortgagePros and Cons of Using a Home Equity Loan for Debt Consolidation

 Personal loan

 Personal loans are typically unsecured, which means they don’t require collateral like car loans or home equity loans do.
-It also means interest rates are higher to account for the additional lending risk involved.
+This is great news if you’re not comfortable putting your home on the line in order to pay off your other debts.
+However, it also means you’ll have to pay higher interest rates, to account for the additional lending risk involved.
 Borrowers with good credit scores may qualify for a personal loan that has a lower interest rate than their current debts, such as credit cards, but the rate will likely still be higher than the rate for a home equity loan.

 • It’s an unsecured loan that doesn’t require collateral